TrevorMarburger2W/terraform_mwaa_env/README.md

 Inspect the custom variable values in top-level TF [file](main.tf), changing as needed to accomodate VPC and subnet CIDR ranges, AWS Region, S3 bucket name, etc.

 Finally, run `$ terraform apply` to create the MWAA environment.
+Navigate to the MWAA Service in the AWS Console and look for the environment just created - to open the Airflow UI, select the _Open Airflow UI_ link as shown in the figure below.

 <br>

 ![MWAA Environment](.images/mwaa_shot.png "MWAA Environment")

 <br>

+In order to add/update DAGs, upload DAG files to the folder specified in the _storage_ [module](main.tf#L22-L23).
+All valid DAGs will be picked up by the managed Airflow service within about 30 seconds, per the AWS [documentation](https://docs.aws.amazon.com/mwaa/latest/userguide/configuring-dag-folder.html#configuring-dag-folder-how).

 If there are any misconfigurations, AWS provide a very useful tool to check for proper MWAA environment configurations [here](https://github.com/awslabs/aws-support-tools/tree/master/MWAA).